Aaron-July/Aaron-July/README.md

 # AARON JULY

-Hi, I'm Aaron, a beginner-level Web Developer passionate about creativity and joining the innovation train to the future.
-My educational background is Business, but my passion for innovation, technology and creating meaningful life-changing projects has taken priority.
+Hi, I am a hardworking and highly motivated person, driven to create high-quality and high-performing software to exceed user expectations, always looking to improve my knowledge and to overcome technical challenges.

 <hr>

 ## SKILLS AND EXPERIENCE:<br>
 - HTML
 - CSS
+- WIREFRAMING

 ## PROJECT LINKS: